 The most basic stone testing methods analyze the characteristics shown below.
 Although these three tests are typically run as a suite with modulus of rupture and flextural strength, for practical purposes the absorption and density are usually the most relevant to modern stone construction methods, at least for the types of projects represented

 We conducted in-situ tests on projects across the state that used crushed concrete and crushed stone for a granular subbase material.
 The results of these tests are in Appendix B, pages 29-36.
-The results from the field tests indicate that the virgin crushed stone material is providing adequate drainage,
+The results from the field tests indicate that the crushed stone material is providing adequate drainage,

 The more compact grained and heavier a stone the harder it is.
 Due to alternate wetting and drying the resulting crushing strength can be reduced even up to 30-40%.
 Being dry stones allow more crushing strength than when wet.
 It is the ability of a stone to endure and maintain its essential and distinctive characteristics i.e. resistance to decay, strength and